DanceJL/Dance.jl/README.md

 **That said please only use this feature should your website expect heavy traffic or output functions be resource intensive, as else performance will degrade as spawning and data transfer between processes are expensive operations.**

-To do so edit the upper part of `dance.jl` as indicated in file.
+To do so edit the upper part of `dance.jl` as indicated in the file.